akthammomani/Similarity-and-Distance-In-Machine-Learning/README.md

-# Cosine Similarity, Euclidean and Manhattan distance metrics in Machine Learning
+# Similarity and Distance Metrics for Data Science and Machine Learning

 ## Introduction